Back to blog

 This guide walks through the realistic options for getting a Davis Vantage Pro2, Vantage Vue, or WeatherLink Live station on the web in 2026, roughly in order of how much work each one takes.

-Whatever route you choose, the starting point is the same: your station should already be online in WeatherLink and reporting current conditions.
-If you can see live data at weatherlink.com, you have everything you need to begin.
+Whatever route you choose, your Davis station must first be online in WeatherLink and reporting current conditions.
+Data reaches weatherlink.com through a WeatherLink Live, a WeatherLink Console, or an older data logger attached to a Vantage console — we compare those three upload paths here.
+If you can see live data at weatherlink.com, you have everything you need.

 Most of the options below also use a free WeatherLink v2 API key, which is the credential that lets other tools read your station's data.
 If you have not made one yet, see How to Get Your WeatherLink API Key.

-- Trade-offs: the layout is fixed, you cannot use your own domain on the free tier, and historic data is limited.
-Older records roll off over time.
+• Trade-offs: the layout is fixed, you cannot use your own domain on the free tier, and historic data is limited.
+Older records roll off over time — the free vs paid WeatherLink plan differences are worth understanding before you commit to any route.

-It is a fine place to start, but it is the least flexible and does not feel like your site.
+It is a fine place to start, but it is the least flexible option on this list.

 Option 2: Self-hosted software (CumulusMX or WeeWX)

-- Effort: high, and ongoing.
-Both need a computer or Raspberry Pi running 24/7 on your network, plus a separate web host to publish the pages they generate, usually over FTP.
+CumulusMX and WeeWX are free, open-source packages that pull data from your Davis station and generate a fully customizable website.
+The cost is operational rather than financial: both need a computer or Raspberry Pi running 24/7 at home, plus a separate web host to publish the pages they produce, usually over FTP.

 These are genuinely excellent tools if running a small server sounds like fun.
 If it sounds like a chore, read on.
 We compare them head to head in CumulusMX vs WeeWX.